LONELY-WOLF/spica-poky-bsp/README.md

 How to use.
 -----------

-1) Copy meta-spica to build/ directory
+1. Copy meta-spica to build/ directory<br>
-2) Add meta-spica directory path to build/conf/bblayers.conf file
+2. Add meta-spica directory path to build/conf/bblayers.conf file
-3) Follow instructions on https://www.yoctoproject.org/ to build Poky
+3. Follow instructions on https://www.yoctoproject.org/ to build Poky